cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 ```

 ## Dictionary initialization syntax

 One of the cool features introduced in C# 6 was [Index initializers](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-6#initialize-associative-collections-using-indexers) which simplified syntax for dictionary initialization.
-Thanks to that we can write dictionary intit code in much more readable way:
+Thanks to that we can write dictionary init code in a much more readable way:

 ```cs
 var errorCodes = new Dictionary<int, string>